ericmedvet/slides/intro-ml-er-2223/03-supervised-evaluation.md

 - the intersection of dashed and solid black lines is at $\\text{FPR}=\\text{FNR}=0.5$
   - it is the **random classifier**
 - points on the dashed line are random classifiers with $\\tau \\ne 0.5$
-  - a healthy classifier ROC should **never stay on the right of the dashed line**!
+  - the ROC for a healthy classifier should **never stay on the right of the dashed line**!
 ]
 ]